Relationship breakdown is a very painful time for the adults involved, but it can be even more difficult for children.

 For many other families, contact arrangements cannot be agreed.
 Some parents choose to engage in mediation as a means of trying to negotiate a solution.

 Where mediation is not suitable or has proved unsuccessful, an application can be made to Family Courts to resolve the issue of contact.

-Children proceedings are dealt with by the Family Proceedings Court – in this Court, the child’s best interests are the primary concern.
+Children proceedings in Northern Ireland are initially dealt with by the Family Proceedings Court – in this Court, the child’s best interests are the primary concern.
 This means that the main focus will always be on the welfare of the child first, rather than the rights of either parent.
-It is a commonly held view that (if safe and appropriate) a child should enjoy a relationship with both parents.
+It is a commonly held view that if safe and appropriate, a child should enjoy a relationship with both parents.